 We review our fixed assets for impairment whenever an event or change in circumstances indicates the carrying amount of an asset or group of assets may not be recoverable, such as plans to dispose of an asset before the end of its previously estimated useful life.
 Our impairment review includes a comparison of future projected cash flows generated by the asset, or group of assets, with its associated net carrying value.
 If the net carrying value of the asset or group of assets exceeds expected cash flows (undiscounted and without interest charges), an impairment loss is recognized to the extent the carrying amount exceeds the fair value.
 The fair value is determined by calculating the discounted expected future cash flows using an estimated risk-free rate of interest.
 Any identified impairment losses are recorded in the period in which the impairment occurs.
 The carrying value of the fixed asset is adjusted to the new carrying value and any subsequent increases in fair value of the fixed asset are not recorded.
-In addition, if we determine the estimated remaining useful life of the asset should be reduced from our original estimate, the periodic depreciation expense is adjusted prospectively, based on the new remaining useful life of the fixed asset.
+In addition, if we determine the estimated remaining useful life of the fixed asset.